 Please help us.
 Click the button to make a donation.
 It’s quick and easy to donate this way.

-Whilst we are grateful for donations at any time, we are particularly thankful for your support at the moment, where the museum has been closed for much of the past year, and our income from admissions, events and shop sales was zero for more than three months.
+Whilst we are grateful for donations at any time, we are particularly thankful for your support at the moment, where the museum has been closed for much of the past year, and our income from admissions, events and shop sales severely impacted.

 The generosity of our donors is vital in helping us interpret and preserve our collection for all to enjoy.
 Thank you.